Robotto/sublime_ino/README.md

 Put the sublime.build file into your `~/.config/sublime-text-3/Packages/User/` directory.

-The _optional_ clean command requires modification of your user keymap which - in linux - is: `~/.config/sublime-text-3/Packages/User/Default.sublime-keymap` (or similar)
+The _optional_ clean command requires modification of your user key bindings: `Preferences -> Key Bindings - User`

 mine looks like this:
 ```xml